demianrafeek/Face-Mask-Detection/README.md

 # Face-Mask-Recognition
-detect the if the person wearing a mask or not and the bounding box
+detecting if the person wearing a mask or not and the bounding box